Sheikh-Muhammad-Mujtaba/Data_Cleaner_Python_App/README.md

 ### Handling Multiple File Merging Efficiently

-- Currently, it dont support files of same name.
 - **Issue:** If files have different structures (columns missing or in different orders), merging may cause misalignment.
 - **Possible Fix:** Implement a schema-matching mechanism to handle varying column structures intelligently.